timHau/3d2qs_cpp/Readme.md

 ```

 ## starting the project
-You can use a appropriate c++ ide, or you can simply compile/link from the command line
+You can use an c++ ide, or you can simply compile/link from the command line
 ```shell
 mkdir build
 cd build